oyve/barometer-trend/README.md

 ![Node.js CI](https://github.com/oyve/barometer-trend/workflows/Node.js%20CI/badge.svg)
 # barometer-trend
-Calculate the tendency and trend of a barometer for a *one* to *three* hour period including barometric weather predictions.
+Analyzes and calculates the tendency and trend of barometer readings over a *one* or *three* hour period including barometric weather predictions.

 ## Features
 - Tendency and trend of the barometer for the *last hour* or *three hours* (`FALLING|SLOWLY`)